Haidarmm/Documentation/content/_index.md

   - block: cta-card
     content:
       title: "Start Exploring with the OpenNISQ Package"
-      text: OpenNISQ is an Open Source Variational Quantum Eigensolver package.
+      text: OpenVQE is an Open Source Variational Quantum Eigensolver package.
 It is an extension of the Quantum Learning Machine to Quantum Chemistry based on the tools provided in myQLM-fermion package.
       button:
         text: Get Started
         url: https://github.com/OpenVQE/OpenVQE